ThorntonLab/ComputerSkills4GradStudents/README.md

 Computer skills for graduate students (c 2019) by Kevin Thornton

-Computer skills for graduate students is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Computer skills for graduate students is licensed under a Creative Commons Attribution-ShareAlike Non-Commercial 4.0 International License.

 You should have received a copy of the license along with this work.
-If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.
+If not, see <https://creativecommons.org/licenses/by-nc-sa/4.0/>.

 ## Guidelines for contributions